adamcnelson/Fiber_photometry/README.md

 ### Normalize data
 Here I present a few options for detrending the data and dealing with outlier values.
 #### Option 1: Correct the GCaMP data with an exponential decay model fit to the isosbestic data

- -  Helpful tutorial on fitting exponential decay models in R from [Douglas Watson](https://douglas-watson.github.io/post/2018-09_exponential_curve_fitting/)
- -  Use `nls`, the R base function to fit non-linear equations, and `SSasymp`, self-starting function that guesses its own start parameters.
- -  Use `na.exclude` to retain the original number of rows in the data
- -  Use Broom's `augment` funciton to extract the predicted values.
+ -  Here we use `nls`, the R base function to fit non-linear equations, and `SSasymp`, a self-starting function that guesses its own start parameters.
+To retain the original number of rows in the data, use `na.exclude`.
+Use Broom's `augment` funciton to extract the predicted values.

 ``` r
 fit <- nls(Region0G ~ SSasymp(timeS, yf, y0, log_alpha),